GyroSuperintelligence/CGM/Docs/Notes/Notes_1.md

-- Recursive Definitions of Singularity, Infinity, Gravity, and Geometry in CGM-RGF
+- Recursive Definitions of Singularity, Infinity, Gravity, and Geometry in CGM

     ## 0. Scope and conventions